tom4sg/tomasBot/README.md

 TomasBot automatically responds to missed calls and texts when you're on Do Not Disturb, calling Google Calendar API and Claude to send personalized messages to a specified contact list.

-## Features

-- Receives webhook notifications when Do Not Disturb mode changes
-- Detects and responds to missed communications
-- Uses current events to personalize responses
-- Generates natural, contextual responses with Claude
-- Only responds to close friends on whitelist

 ## Quick Setup

 ### 1. Install Dependencies